a-barletta/a-barletta.github.io/_posts/2021-03-08-blog-post-title-from-file-name.md

 ## Examining Sikh Environmentalism: A Catholic Perspective

-Due to a plugin called `jekyll-titles-from-headings` which is supported by GitHub Pages by default.
-The above header (in the markdown file) will be automatically used as the pages title.

-If the file does not start with a header, then the post title will be derived from the filename.

 So many religions are trying to address the environmental crisis the earth is facing.
 Each religion brings different perspectives to the table, and I would like to look at Sikhism in particular for this post.

 There is an idea within the Sikh religion that humans treat the non-human nature how they feel on the inside.
 Dr. Rajwant Singh, Founder EcoSikh, wrote, "The current instability of the natural system of the earth - the external environment of human beings, is only a reflection of the instability and pain within humans."
 I will provide a link to his essay, "Environmental Theology in Sikhism" at the end of this post.